AaroKoinsaari/cpp-exercises/README.md

 # Cpp-Exercises

 ## About The Project
 This repository is a collection of small-scale C++ projects and exercises developed collaboratively at East Carolina University.
 Each project in this collection was created as part of a team effort with fellow students, focusing on fundamental C++ programming concepts.
 Currently, the repository contains the latest versions of each project completed in spring 2023.
-I am actively working to enhance their efficiency and functionality, ensuring alignment with modern C/C++ coding standards and best practices.

 ## Collaboration
 These projects were a collaborative effort among students at East Carolina University.
 Collaboration was key in enhancing the learning experience, providing insights into team-based software development.